-The amount of eggs that chickens lay is hugely affected by the season and the amount of daylight hours.
+The number of eggs that chickens lay is hugely affected by the season and the number of daylight hours.

-In today’s article we are going to look in depth at why hens don’t lay year round and what you can do to change that.
+In today’s article, we will look in-depth at why hens don’t lay year-round and what you can do to change that.

 When Do Hens Stop Laying Eggs For Winter?

 Chickens’ egg-laying cycles are heavily impacted by the amount of daylight and time of year.